How do students request accommodations?

 - When you receive an Accommodation Letter, please take action to begin implementing the accommodations.

 - In some cases, Disability Resources will connect with faculty to discuss specific information regarding accommodations.

 - Reasonable means the accommodation will never lower standards or waive essential class requirements.

 - Accommodations cannot fundamentally alter course objectives or diminish course standards.

-- Accommodations are never meant to be retroactive and begin from the moment the student requests their LOA be sent out implementing them.
+- Accommodations are never meant to be retroactive and begin from the moment the student requests their Accommodation Letter be sent out implementing them.